brndnmtthws/brndn-io/content/posts/performative-existing/index.md

 ## The Rise of Performative Living

-But there's a third category that has exploded in recent years: things people do primarily to be seen doing them by strangers on the internet.
-This peculiar mode of existence—what I call "performative existing"—has become increasingly common.
+But there's a third category now: things people do mainly so strangers on the internet will see them doing it.
+This peculiar mode of existence—what I call "performative existing"—shows up everywhere.
 Picture someone who has zero interest in art spending three hours at MoMA, methodically documenting their presence with strategic selfies for Instagram rather than engaging with any actual artwork.

 In a world before social platforms, if you disliked museums, you simply wouldn't go.
 Today, millions engage in experiences they don't genuinely enjoy because they're performing for an invisible audience.
-They've become the reluctant stars of their own reality shows, compelled to maintain a carefully curated public narrative.
+They go, get the photos, post proof they were there, and move on.

 ## Questioning Our Motivations

 I've been reflecting on this phenomenon lately—specifically how much of what we do stems from internal desire versus external validation.
-Are you taking that beach vacation because you crave the ocean air, or because tropical backdrops generate more engagement?
-Are you reading that bestseller because the story captivates you, or because displaying intellectual curiosity boosts your personal brand?
-Are you wearing those uncomfortable shoes because they match your style, or because they signal status?
+Like: would you still take that beach vacation if nobody ever saw the pictures?

-The line between authentic action and performance has blurred dramatically.
+It's gotten harder to separate doing something from packaging it.
 Studies show the average person spends 147 minutes daily on social media[^1], with much of that time consumed by viewing or creating content that showcases idealized versions of everyday life.

 We all navigate this spectrum.
 Sometimes we make choices to please parents, impress friends, or shape others' perceptions.
 That's human nature.
 But I've found value in regularly asking myself a simple question: Am I doing this because I genuinely want to, or because I'm preoccupied with how it makes me appear to others?